z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/whetstone/z88dk-new/readme.txt

 possible so that a binary ORGed at address 0 was produced.

 This simplifies the use of TICKS for timing.

-The only exception was the zx spectrum rom float implementation which must be run on a zx spectrum target.
-For TICKS to run this, it must be given a memory image that includes the spectrum rom.
-This was produced by dumping memory from an emulator after loading the whetstone program from tape.

-;classic not currently working

-;classic/sccz80/genmath : 40 bit mantissa
-;zcc +embedded -vn -O2 -DSTATIC -DTIMER whetstone.c -o whetstone -lm -lndos -m -create-app

-;classic/sccz80/zx spectrum rom : 32 bit mantissa
-;zcc +zx -vn -O2 -DSTATIC -DTIMER whetstone.c -o whetstone -lmz -lndos -m -create-app

-;classic/zsdcc/math48 : 40 bit mantissa internal, 24 bit mantissa presented by compiler
-;zcc +zx -vn -O2 -compiler=sdcc -SO3 --max-allocs-per-node200000 --reserve-regs-iy -DSTATIC -DTIMER whetstone.c -o whetstone -lm -lndos -m -create-app

 new/sccz80/math48 : 40 bit mantissa
 zcc +z80 -vn -startup=0 -clib=new -O2 -DSTATIC -DTIMER whetstone.c -o whetstone -lm -m -pragma-include:zpragma.inc -create-app